bachi55/local_pubchem_db/README.md

 ## Installation

-The library libraries only requirement is Python (TODO: add version), no external libraries need to be installed.
+The library libraries only requirement is Python (tested on 3.5 - 3.8), no external libraries need to be installed.
 Simply run:
 ```bash
 git clone https://github.com/bachi55/local_pubchem_db
 cd local_pubchem_db